Have Transfer-Related Questions?

 How is my assignment made?

 A random computer-generated selection process held after the application deadline determines your order of assignment, which is then generated based on availability and your order of preference for each of the residential areas.
+Housing is not guaranteed, but assignments will be made as space is available.

 May I request a roommate?